inginerie-software-2023-2024/proiect-inginerie-software-poli_invaders/Sprints/Sprint 3/README.md

 For the user stories that we have worked on, we have achieved the following:

 - we have created a new screen to showcase the different levels you can play;
-- we have implemented 2 new scenes that put the player in a different enviorment;
+- we have implemented 2 new game scenes that put the player in a different enviorment;

 The unresolved user stories will pe considered for future sprints.